Angkola Protestant Christian Church

-Angkola Protestant Christian Church (Gereja Kristen Protestan Angkola) abbreviated as GKPA, is a church Christian Protestant synod in Indonesia with its head office in Padangsidimpuan, North Sumatra province.
+Angkola Protestant Christian Church or Christian Protestant Angkola Church (Gereja Kristen Protestan Angkola) abbreviated as GKPA, is a church Christian Protestant synod in Indonesia with its head office in Padangsidimpuan, North Sumatra province.
 This church organization was officially established on October 26, 1975, when it obtained autonomy from Huria Kristen Batak Protestant (HKBP), under the name HKBP-A. In 1988 it merged with the "Angkola Protestant Church (GPA)", and began to take the name "Angkola Protestant Christian Church".
 GKPA serves specifically the Angkola Batak community in their local language.

 Doctrine

 GKPA acknowledges that Jesus Christ is Lord, Savior and Head of the Church as witnessed by the Old Testament (Deuteronomy 7:6) and New Testament (Matthew 16:18; Ephesians 4:5), because no one can lay a foundation other than the foundation that has been laid, which is Jesus Christ (1 Corinthians 3:11).

 GKPA belongs to God (1 Corinthians 3:23), providing ecclesiastical services based on the Love, Truth, Justice and Peace of Jesus Christ, the head of the Church.